Darcyddx/Active-Vision/Documentation/Scrum/April/27_April.md

 ### Xi Ding
 ## What have I done?

-- Cleaned up the camera integration code
+- Implemented logic for posture point repositioning based on user interactions and device orientation, verifying responsiveness across screen sizes

 ## What am I doing next?

-- Add basic checks to handle cases where camera permission might not be granted by the user.
+- Conduct user testing to evaluate the visibility and usability of the posture point overlays, collecting feedback